Aging Doesn't Have To Be An Obstacle To A Healthy Lifestyle

 Reduces Risk of Dementia

-Regular exercise delivers oxygen to and removes unnecessary waste from our muscles and organs.
-One area, in particular, the brain, benefits immensely from this process.
+Regular exercise delivers oxygen and removes unnecessary waste from our muscles and organs.
+One area, particularly the brain, benefits immensely from this process.

 According to Wilson, by maintaining adequate blood flow to the brain, your body removes harmful waste products.
 These can hinder memory, processing, and standard problem-solving over time, ultimately leading to dementia.